JREAM/dotfiles/INSTALL_OS.md

 A comprehensive list of essential tools, utilities, and fonts installed from the default repositories.

 #### Core System & CLI Tools

+- Run this all in one setting.
+- May need to accept set `apt-fast` to `12` and confirm
+- May need to accept font EULA

 ```bash
 sudo apt install -y \
   acl apt-fast apt-transport-https ca-certificates curl dconf-editor direnv dmidecode \